lrcouto/lrcouto/README.md

 ---

-I'm a Game Design graduate with a specialty in Art Direction/Production Design studying software development at <a href='https://www.42sp.org.br/'>42 São Paulo</a>.
+I'm a Sofware Engineer and Game Design graduate with a specialty in Art Direction/Production Design.
+Studying software development at <a href='https://www.42sp.org.br/'>42 São Paulo</a>.
 I believe in the integration of art and technology, exploring the possibilities that exist between the two disciplines.
-I am currently working as a Sofware Engineer at <a href='https://www.piposaude.com.br/'>Pipo Saúde</a>.
 Feel free to check out my other social media pages and shoot me a message!

 ---